If you are a resident of Washington State and are about to purchase dental insurance, this article will help you:

 Plan Maximum: $1500

-The Washington State Dental Association is the voice of dentistry for the Evergreen State.
-This professional association has over 4,000 members belonging to the dental care industry and promotes the highest standards for oral health care.
+The Washington State Dental Association is considered the voice of dentistry for the Evergreen State.
+This professional association has over 4,000 members belonging to the dental care industry and advocates for a variety of oral health care standards.

 This resource lists free and low cost dental services available in Washington State, including no-charge dental clinics, sliding-scale dental clinics, and nonprofit dental clinics.